gmartin7/bloom-parse-server/README.md

 # bloom-parse-server

-This is the database backend for bloom-library.org, using the [parse-server](https://github.com/ParsePlatform/parse-server) module on Express.
+This is the database backend for bloom-library.org, using the [parse-server](https://github.com/ParsePlatform/parse-server) module.

 Here is the full [Parse Server guide](https://github.com/ParsePlatform/parse-server/wiki/Parse-Server-Guide).